xiyuyi-at-LLNL/pysofi/docs/source/start.rst

 ----------------
-PySOFI implements three primary collection of SOFI analysis routines, including the shared process that enables the traditional SOFI analysis, the SOFI 2.0 analysis routines and a a separate SOFI relevant routine named Multi Order Cumulant Analysis (MOCA) to demonstrate the modular extension of PySOFI for additional analysis method.
+PySOFI implements three primary collection of SOFI analysis routines, including the shared process that enables the traditional SOFI analysis, the SOFI 2.0 analysis routines and a a separate SOFI relevant routine named Multi Order Cumulant Analysis (MOCA, non-peer reviewed) to demonstrate the modular extension of PySOFI for additional analysis method.

 Specifically, one can load input data (.tiff format) or partially processed data (such as .tiff movie with bleaching correction and/or .with Fourier interpolation) into the `pysofiData` class,